devnwang/Dollars-Bank-Console/README.md

 An MVC banking application with a user login system.
 Users are allowed to join the bank and login with their own credentials.

+Guest users can:
+- Create an account
+- Login to an account

-After loggin in, users can:
+After logging in, users can:
 - Deposit money into their account
 - Withdraw money from their account
 - Transfer money to another user's account